- This post contains affiliate links. Read more here.

 Tips for making your own dog food at home

-The best limited ingredient foods for dogs with allergies
+The best limited ingredient dog food for allergies

-This is the food your vet is likely to recommend you start with, and may sell right in the office.
-That said, this is a highly processed food with some unrecognizable ingredients that may be off-putting to some pet parents.
-The upside is that a food like this can quickly get your dog’s health back on track, and then you can adjust foods once you nail down your dog’s allergies for sure.
+This is the food your vet is likely to recommend you start with and may sell right in the office.
+That said, this is a highly processed food with some unrecognizable ingredients that may be off-putting to some pet owners.
+The upside is that food like this can quickly get your dog’s health back on track, and then you can adjust foods once you nail down your dog’s food allergens.

 Limited ingredient food that won’t break the bank!
 What are the six ingredients, you ask?
 Lamb meal, brown rice, ground rice, beet pulp, chicken fat, and chicken meal.
 Meat meal provides concentrated protein.
 In higher quality (read: more expensive) foods, meat meal is more frequently seen further down the ingredient list to boost protein, not as the primary ingredient.